jkoelker/pyramid_stripe/README.rst

 ~~~~~~~~

 A webhook url will be created for converting webhooks to pyramid events.
 By
 default this lives at ``/stripe``.
-If you wish to reloace this you can
+If you wish to relocate this you can
 specify a prefix to ``config.include``.
 For example, to place the webhook
 url at ``/other/stripe`` do::